-In 2011, I wrote a blog post called 8 Ways To Get Through Your Day Job Without Shooting Yourself In The Face, and to this day it is my number one read and most viewed post.
+In 2011, I wrote a blog post called 8 Ways To Get Through Your Soul-Sucking Day Job Without Totally Losing It, and to this day it is my number one read and most viewed post.
 (Gee, do you think something resonated?)

 For me, choosing to leave my day job was a profoundly active decision, and something I had to focus on sometimes minute-by-minute just to get to the other side of the work day… or week… or month… you guys see where this is going.

 Miserable bosses, unhealthy work environments or unimpassioned projects are all examples of things that could be eating at you right now in your current job, and it is so important – nay, NECESSARY FOR SURVIVAL – to find a focus point… a beacon of inspiration to hold onto… to help you out of your sucky situation and into the job of your dreams.

 Luckily, I know a few (hundred) women who have been there, and have some seriously amazing advice.

 I reached out to previous clients and asked them for their favorite “keep your sanity” tactics and mantras that helped give them the drive they needed to make a change, and to survive their day jobs without pulling their hair out.